Wednesday 12 June 2024

 • Beach Energy (Mat Quinn)

-• OMV New Zealand
+• OMV New Zealand (Kevin Goulet)

 • Todd Energy (Mark Macfarlane)

-• Matahio Energy (Ryan Beierle)
+• Matahio Energy (Carla Graham)

-• Clarus (Iwan Bridges)
+• Clarus (Iwan Bridge)

 • Powerco (Lynley Dunn)